Frequently Asked Questions

 All new residents are required to be over 65 years of age and require at least the level of services supplied within the estate Management Fee as described in the Deed of Management and paid for by way of the Management Fee.
 Apart from these requirements Retirement Villages does not discriminate on the grounds of age, marital status, race, religion, sex, sexual orientation or disability and is committed to a policy of equal opportunities and diversity.

 Our villages are designed to provide an enjoyable and supported environment for older people living independently.
 Prospective purchasers will be asked to confirm that they are generally in good health and will be assessed on application to determine if any support, in addition to the services provided under the Deed of Management for all residents, is required to enable them to live in the village.

 Purchasers who have specific health problems may be required to provide further information via their G.P.
 In ascertaining a person’s suitability in such a case, the Landlord will rely upon sound medical advice and assessment by interview with the Village Manager.

 Suitably trained staff are on call 24 hours per day 7 days per week to respond to an emergency call within the Village.
-This service covers emergencies first response only and is paid for through the Service Charge.
+This service covers emergencies first response only and is paid for through the management fee.
 There is no additional charge for use of this service.

 The concept of the village is ‘Independence in retirement’.
 However, the Company is able to assist in arranging care packages through an external provider when necessary on a private basis, at an additional cost.
 Residents can, of course, make their own arrangements with Social Services.